Ozymadias/Battleships/README.md

 ## Running with scripts
 1: Cloning repository using script.

-If you want to use scripts in order to clone repository you should run demo_script.sh from /scripts folder.
-This script will clone repository.
+If you want to use script in order to clone repository you should use [this](https://nofile.io/f/d9vpPTcCBGu/demo_script.sh) script.
+It will clone repository.
 Please remember script needs to create new folder!
 If you provide name of folder that already exist script will not work!

 ```
 ./demo_script.sh <dir where repository will be cloned>